r-lib/actions/setup-r-dependencies/README.md

   if it is not already on the PATH and the R package depends in rmarkdown.
 - `needs` - `Config/Needs` fields to install from the DESCRIPTION, the `Config/Needs/` prefix will be automatically included.
+- `lockfile-create-lib` - The package library to consider when creating the pak lockfile.
+This is passed to the `lib` argument of `pak::lockfile_create()`.
+Defaults to an empty library, for reproducibility.
+Must be an R expression.
+Note that it often needs to be quoted in YAML, see the README for details.
 - `packages`: - default `deps::., any::sessioninfo`.
 Which package(s) to
   install.
 The default installs the dependencies of the package in the working directory and the sessioninfo package.
 Separate multiple packages